SteveBarnett/Remixing/_thinking/traits.md

 I have, apparently, quite a strong resistance to getting a diagnosis.
 I think I'm resisting for some of these reasons.

-- **Treating an arbitrary category as objective truth.** A line has been drawn around certain levels of certain traits.
+- **Treating a fairly arbitrary category as objective truth.** A line has been drawn around certain levels of certain traits.
 But that line could have been drawn somewhere else.
 (See also: [Layers](/thinking/layers/).
+If it's useful as context-provider, that's fine.
+- **Not seeing how it would be fruitful for me.** Whether the diagnosis is positive or negative, I am still like what I'm like, whatever you call it or name it.
+My patterns, behaviours, and many and extensive coping mechanisms are what they are.
 - **Framing as disorder.** Something being at the edges doesn't (necessarily) make it a disorder.
 Variation is the norm for humans.
+Divergent can have an implied value judgement in it.
 The idea that there's a right (or more right) way to be is a cultural construct.
+    - **Treating it as a fixed condition / state.** "It's just what I'm like."
+Well, yes and no. Life is change.
+Neuroplasticity says our brains can (and do) change.
+Or: "I can't change."
+We change our behaviour all the time, depending on context.
+All our behaviours are learned over time, and can be (mostly) unlearned.
+But also: change does include some things staying the same.
+- **Not giving the Inner Critic more to work with.** Either as a stick to hit me with, or something to use (disingenuously) as an excuse.
 - **Just me being ornery** and not wanting to be put in a box.
-- **Not seeing how it would be fruitful for me.** Whether the diagnosis is positive or negative, I am still like what I'm like.
-My patterns, behaviours, and many and extensive coping mechanisms are what they are.

 A little like: "tall".
 What's "tall"?
 Above the average?
 Top 25%?
 We can't measure everyone, so how did we decide on the sample size?
 Does someone in the top 1% of heights have a height disorder?
 Is there one right height to be?